peachbits/pirate-android-wallet-sdk/README.md

 [Back to contents](#contents)

 ## Checkpoints
-To improve the speed of syncing with the Zcash network, the SDK contains a series of embedded checkpoints.
+To improve the speed of syncing with the Pirate network, the SDK contains a series of embedded checkpoints.
 These should be updated periodically, as new transactions are added to the network.
 Checkpoints are stored under the [assets](sdk-lib/src/main/assets) directory as JSON files.
 Checkpoints for both mainnet and testnet are bundled into the SDK.

 To update the checkpoints, see [Checkmate](https://github.com/zcash-hackworks/checkmate).